jalapic/engsoccerdata/README.md

 ## Other Leagues:

-**as of Feb21 2015**
-I've just added complete all top tier results for Holland (1956-2014), Germany (1963-2014) and Italy (1934-2014).
+I've just added complete all top tier results for Holland (1956-2016), Germany (1963-2016) and Italy (1934-2016).
 These dataframes contain all league results played in regular season.
 They don't yet include relegation/promotion playoff fixtures.
 Further, I have not yet completed all final checks of the data.
 I believe they are error free - but if others want to test and check, I'd welcome this.

-dataframes:

-- holland1
-- bundesliga
-- italycalcio